Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 30 meters

 Blue Hole is one of the most popular dive sites in Gozo, Malta.
 It features two lakes and several tunnels.
-The site is great for all levels of divers, from beginners to experienced ones.
-It is a very interesting dive site, as it has a variety of marine life and a number of tunnels.
+The site is excellent for all levels, from beginners to experienced ones.
+It is a unique dive site with several tunnels.

 The Blue Hole is about six meters deep and about 10 meters wide.
 The Blue Hole is one of the best diving spots in Malta and Gozo.
-This dive spot focuses on the caves and scenery more than the marine life.
-The limestone walls are home to sea urchins and starfish, and they make a beautiful backdrop to the bright blue waters.
+This dive spot focuses more on the caves and scenery than the marine life.
+The limestone walls house sea urchins and starfish, making a beautiful backdrop to the bright blue waters.

 24. Turks and Caicos →